chettrick/stm32cubef4/Projects/STM32F411RE-Nucleo/Examples/UART/UART_Printf/readme.txt

   – Mass storage interface
   – USB power management request for more than 100 mA power

-This example shows how to use the STM32 Nucleo boards Virtual Com port feature.

 Once connected to your PC via the ST-LINK port, the STM32 Nucleo board is enumerated as a serial communication port USART2 and listed under Ports (COM & LPT) of Windows